OwenCochell/cse471-project1/README.md

 # cse471-project1

-This project contains the code for the first CSE471 projects.
+This project contains the code for the first CSE471 project.

 Team Members: Emily Feuer, Owen Cochell, Mateja Milicevic